 Limited Social Circle: For a lot of the show's run it is just Cory, Shawn and Topanga.
 Cory is a Cool Loser, and it is implied that Cory and Shawn spend so much time with each other that they don't make time for other friends.
 In Topanga's case it is sometimes alluded to that she has other friends but they are never actually seen.
 In a couple of episodes in season three she has a weirdo best friend named Trini (played by a pre-fame Brittany Murphy), but that character is dropped.
 When Angela becomes Shawn's girlfriend in season five she joins their social circle and eventually becomes Topanga's best friend and roommate.
 When they all go to college, they form more of a social circle with Eric, Jack and Rachel.

 Love Before First Sight: In the episode "I Love You, Donna Karan", Shawn finds a lost purse at school without an I.D. in it and he becomes attracted to the purse's owner based on its contents because they reveal that he and the owner have very similar interests.
-It turns out that the purse's owner is Angela, a classmate he has just broken up with.
+It turns out that the purse's owner is in a relationship with someone else, which breaks Shawn's heart.
+However, the contents in the purse did not belong to the owner of the purse, but to Angela, a classmate Shawn had just broken up with.

 The Magazine Rule: In one episode Eric subscribes to 26 different magazines, each one's title beginning with a different letter of the alphabet, as part of poorly thought out attempt to game the Publisher's Clearing House contest.
 Among these magazines is Chester, a magazine for people named Chester (Eric had to lie about his name to get the subscription).